fraca7/dsremap/doc/source/ui.rst

 And the right area holds the details of the currently selected configuration.
-You can change its name, change the thumbnail by dropping an image on the current one, and add or remove so-called "actions", which are rules for altering the Dual Shock inputs.
+You can change its name, change the thumbnail by dropping an image on the current one, add or remove so-called "actions", which are rules for altering the Dual Shock inputs, and set a description for the configuration.

 .. image:: ../images/ui_panel3.png
    :align: center